| Average Rating: based on 24 ratings Number of Reviews Written by IFDB Members: 4 |

 Short, sweet, and highly recommended.
 The final puzzle did give me some trouble, but I blame that on me being bad at puzzles.
 Figured it out eventually.

 Also, the control scheme is incredibly clever.
 Not only does it have story significance, but it's the perfect mix of a parser interface with mouse-based controls.
-I gotta admit one of the more annoying things about parser games to me is that you have to type out the commands, so you can't click with just one hand and, say, eat breakfast with the other.
+I gotta admit one of the more annoying things about parser games to me is that you have to type out the commands, so you can't, say, eat while playing and just occasionally click with just one finger.
 But this solves the problem.
 It's perfect!

 Excerpt: